nufi-official/nufi-dapp-sdk/docs/cardanoNuFiConnect.md

 For now please use the origin from the above example.

-To customize the z-index of the Widget appearance, please see [Widget options](./widgetOptions.md)
+To customize Widget appearance (such as z-index), please see [Widget options](./widgetOptions.md)

 ### Initialize SSO login for Cardano